 - The frequency and nature of future reviews will be clear with reviews scheduled and recorded in the person’s case record.

 The decision to close cases or episodes of active involvement is clear with a closure summary and decision recorded in the customer record.

 - Decision making and rationale for closing cases is clear and recorded accurately.

-- The record will evidence that customers or their representative have been informed that involvements are ceasing or transferring, and advised what they can expect next from Adult Care and who to contact if any issues arise with their support.
+- The record will evidence that the person or their representative has been informed that involvements are ceasing or transferring, and advised what they can expect next from Adult Care and who to contact if any issues arise with their support.

 - Involvement closures and case transfers will be completed at the appropriate point and will not be completed without the worker carrying out the tasks expected of them prior to closure.